SciML/JumpProcesses.jl/docs/src/tutorials/point_process.md

 # [Temporal Point Processes (TPP) with JumpProcesses] (@id tpp_tutorial)

 JumpProcesses was initially developed to simulate the trajectory of jump processes.
-Therefore, those with a background in point process might find a lot of the nomenclature in this library confusing.
+Therefore, those with a background in point process might find the nomenclature in the library documentation confusing.
 In reality, jump and point processes share many things in common, but diverge in scope.
 This tutorial will cover JumpProcesses from the perspective of point process theory.